alosadagrande/tekton-dpdk/blog.md

 ## Development cluster configuration

 This cluster is in charge of running the DPDK application pipeline.
-It can be seen as an OpenShift cluster focused on development, a central point where all the different teams within a company create and configure their automated builds, deployments or pipelines in general.
+It can be seen as an OpenShift cluster focused on development, _a central point where all the different teams within a company create and configure their automated builds, deployments or pipelines in general_.

-OpenShift Pipelines Operator from OperatorHub is installed.
-So we can start by creating a project called _dpdk-build-testpmd_ where the automated pipeline will be executed.
+OpenShift Pipelines Operator can be easily installed from the OperatorHub.
+So we can start by creating a project called _dpdk-build-testpmd_ where the Continuous Deployment (CD) pipeline will be executed.

 ```sh
 $ oc new-project dpdk-build-testpmd
 Now using project "dpdk-build-testpmd" on server "https://api.cnf20.cloud.lab.eng.bos.redhat.com:6443"
 ```

-**NOTE:** Project is created into the Development OpenShift cluster (api.cnf20.)
+>:exclamation: Project is created into the Development OpenShift cluster (api.cnf20.)

 Now, it is time to tell OpenShift how to deal with the different container registries involved in our deployment.
-Red Hat's registry is required to pull the DPDK base image and Quay.io is used to store the resulting image.
+Red Hat's registry is required to pull the DPDK base image while Quay.io is used to store the resulting image.
 Both [requires authentication](https://access.redhat.com/RegistryAuthentication) to be configured.
-A secret type `dockerconfigjson` is created and imported as a secret inside our project:
+Create and import a secret type `dockerconfigjson` into our project with the appropiate credentials:

 ```sh
 $ podman login --authfile auth.json quay.io